-NEM therapy is a holistic and natural approach to help the body overcome adrenal fatigue.
+NEM Nutritional Program is a holistic and natural approach to help the body overcome adrenal fatigue.
 This is developed by Dr. Lam through more than 2 decades of clinical research and successful outcomes helping people from around the world regain their vitality.
 Existing recovery approaches among clinicians varies greatly, and most are met with failure.
 Long term adrenal fatigue recovery remains elusive and unattainable by many, leading to a common misconception and myth that this condition is virtually impossible to overcome.

 A comprehensive approach to adrenal fatigue recovery is largely under-investigated.
 In addition to a lack of medical knowledge on this condition to start, there are initially a plurality of clinical expressions.
 Mild adrenal fatigue often goes undetected.
 Symptoms arise intermittently under stress without clear consistency.
 Those who are symptomatic usually recover spontaneously within a short time.
 Sometimes self-navigation efforts can be fruitful.
 The body has adequate reserves and is able to tolerate more recovery trials and errors without crashes or setbacks.